 This is a huge change in their thinking.
 Previously OCED believed that the key to productivity growth was through economic policies including low inflation, modest public debt, competitive tax rates and so on.
 They now recognize that companies need to increase their productivity including a more efficient deployment of skills, technology and innovation.
 They added that countries need to help spread innovation to smaller companies.

 There is growing anxiety in some quarters that the financial turmoil could undermine the broader US, Canadian and other world economies.
 It’s becoming apparent that government monetary policy won’t get it out of our slow-growth rut.
 Some economists and investors fear that a bout of extended instability in financial markets will threaten to weaken global economies.
 The Globe & Mail concluded, on January 18, 2016 that, “One of the key lessons of the past year is that monetary policy isn’t a cure-all.”

-The theme of the 2016 World Economic Forum meeting in Davos was the.
+The theme of the 2016 World Economic Forum meeting in Davos was the Fourth Industrial Revolution.
 It encompassed the use of robots, driverless cars and the sweeping changes Internet technology is bringing to businesses.
 To manage in this industrial revolution organizations must have the diversity, resilience, positivity and confidence to not just manage these changes but to take advantage of them.

 Rather than be known for your resources, your products and your services, think about how you can be known for your resourcefulness.
 The concept of rebranding is for both countries and organizations.

 2. Examine your key business processes

 Are employees producing a lot of value-added or are they adding little value?
 Does your company understand and invest in the importance of finding new and better ways to create and offer their products and services?
 Is productivity improvement and innovation considered important but little real investment is made in undertaking these critical initiatives?
 Statistically, most companies talk a lot about productivity and innovation and spend their investment dollars on “business as usual”.